 Cycling vs. Golf.
 Which activity is better for the body, soul, and wallet?
+The answer is easy: Cycling rules.
+Golf sucks.

 Having just completed a 62 mile cycling event yesterday, I’m ready to write.
 And otherwise not move.
 Let’s explore the merits of a couple of popular outdoor activities, now that it’s finally summertime.